thedaviddias/Mac-OS-Setup-Applications/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Disclaimer
-<small>I have been always passionate about tools.
-Maybe because my father was a carpenter...
+I have been always passionate about tools.
 I always loved experimenting until I can find the right tool for the right task.
-Being a Front-End Developer requires to know the tools that exist and choosing the one that will perform the task faster and better.
+Being a Front-End Developer requires to know the tools that exist and choose the one that will perform the task faster and better.

-Based on hours of research and testing, I'm sharing all the applications I believe suits the best my work and workflow.
-It's a living MacOS configuration that, I hope, will also save you time for you to enjoy life more!</small>
+Based on hours of research and testing, I'm sharing all the applications I believe suits the best my work and daily workflow.
+It's a living MacOS configuration that, I hope, will also save you time for you to enjoy life more!

 ## Usage